-The foods most suitable to balance the fats in beef, lamb and goat are whole fish, fish oil, hempseed oil and phytoplankton (shown in the green area).
+The foods most suitable to balance the fats in beef, lamb and goat are whole fish, fish oil, green-lipped mussel oil, hempseed oil.
 Coconut oil is much too unbalanced and much too high in saturated fat; and flaxseed oil, even if it was a safe choice, is too low in omega-6 fats.
 The object isn’t to reduce omega-6, because it’s the fat that’s most likely to cause skin issues if there’s not enough in the diet.
 So omega-6 fats are important … but they just need to be balanced with a good helping of omega-3 fats.

 We’ll talk about how much to feed in a bit … but let’s look at poultry next.

 Poultry has a different fatty acid profile than beef.
 Poultry is:

 - High in PUFAs

 - Low in omega-3 fats

 Because poultry is different from beef, we need to add different foods to balance the fats.

 There aren’t as many foods or oils you can add to poultry because the PUFAs in poultry are already too high.
 But you can add whole fish which will do a good job helping to balance the omega-3 fats.
 Fish oil isn’t a good choice in this case because it’s also high in PUFAs, and the same applies to hempseed oil.